 I often look to others in the field for ideas, inspiration and feedback – whether that’s by bouncing ideas off the person sitting next to me, or simply by browsing online to see how others have solved similar design problems.
 The more ideas you’re exposed to, the greater chance you’ll have of breaking through… So next time you come up against a creative wall, resist the urge to “knit a scarf” and instead dig that little bit deeper.

 I find myself nodding my head to both lines of thinking.
 Adham raises a good thought – in our over-subscribed, distracted current work environments, it’s way too easy to stop working at the first sign of friction and start queueing up Buzzfeed and Devour.
 So I admire folks who can keep the brain focused on the problem at hand for a longer duration.

 On the other side, I very much appreciate contrast.
 What Hannah is getting at, I think, is a shift in context and focus can help when you’re stuck to find the right solution.
 I’m thankful for necessity – I have a family and home to care for and those allow me to get away from the computer and work with my hands.
 All my best ideas come when I’m shoveling or chopping wood (or in the shower).

 The best approach is a balance of the two.

 – Chris, Support Specialist

 Collaborate!
 Humans are awesome at taking an idea and building on it.
 I think it’s way more natural to alternate between phases of working alone and collaborating than to try and do everything perfectly by yourself.
 I find working through a problem with someone else totally kills that horrible, lonely “all my ideas suck” anxiety.

-While we’re on the topic of collaboration, I’d like to turn this over to you.
+And since we’re on the topic of collaboration, let’s turn it over to you.
 How do you keep creative blocks at bay?
-Do you draw animals, dig deeper, or turn to others for help?
 Let us know in the comments below.